Gabon Junta Chief Oligui To Run For President - UrduPoint

 "After careful reflection and in response to your many appeals, I've decided to be a candidate in the April 12 presidential election," Oligui said in a speech in the capital Libreville.

-Oligui, who turned 50 on Monday, said his vision for the seven-year term was "of a Gabon rising from the ashes".
+Oligui, who turned 50 on Monday, said his vision for the seven-year term was "of a Gabon rising from the ashes", pledging to tackle the country's infrastructure issues.

 "I am a builder and I need your courage, your strength, to build this country," he said under pouring rain.